Your employees aren’t intentionally putting you at risk

 One of the biggest threats to your business’s security is simply a lack of awareness on the part of your employees.
 It comes down to this: your employees just aren’t aware of current threats or how to safely navigate e-mails and the web.
 They might not be aware when they connect to an unsecured WiFi network or if they’re using a firewall.
 They may be haphazard in all things IT.
 There are a lot of variables.

 Another major security threat is phishing e-mails.
-On any given day, you and your employees can be on the receiving end of dozens, if not hundreds, of fraudulent e-mails.
+On any given day, you and your employees can be on the receiving end of dozens, of fraudulent e-mails.
 Data from Symantec shows that 71% of targeted cyber-attacks stem from phishing e-mails.
 While awareness regarding phishing scams is better than ever, it’s still far from perfect.
 And it doesn’t help that phishing e-mails have gotten more advanced.

 Phishing e-mails are typically disguised as messages from a legitimate source, such as a colleague, a bank or an online retailer.
 They try to trick recipients into clicking a link or opening a file (which you should NEVER do if you are not 100% sure about the source).
-But there are easy ways to identify scam e-mails:

 1. They’re impersonal.
-They may be addressed to “customer,” “to whom it may concern” or “my friend.”
+They may be addressed to “customer,” “to whom it may concern” or “my friend”.
 But be careful – sometimes they are addressed properly and use your name.

 2. They’re full of spelling and grammar errors.
 Not every phishing e-mail will have these errors, but it’s good to read e-mails word for word rather than just glancing over them.
 Unusual errors often mean a scam is lurking.